 Who stars in Anne Boleyn?

-Alongside Jodie Turner-Smith, Anne Boleyn will feature a whole host of TV’s brightest stars.
+THE Jodie Turner-Smith stars in the lead role, and after months of hype we've just had our first look images of her in the role, and I think we can all agree she looks incredible.
+Alongside Turner-Smith, Anne Boleyn will feature a whole host of TV’s brightest stars.
 Paapa Essiedu who was praised in the much-acclaimed BBC series I May Destroy You as well as the action-crime show Gangs of London, will share the screen with Turner-Smith in the drama.

 Steering firmly towards the thriller genre, the series will also feature Amanda Burton (White House Farm), as well as Thalissa Teixeira (Two Weeks to Live), Barry Ward (White Lines) and Jamael Westman (Hamilton).